Drought-hit Panama Canal to restrict access for one year

 "We have to find other solutions to remain a relevant route for international trade.
 If we don't adapt, we are going to die."

-Due to the draft restrictions, some merchant ships are forced to unload their containers and send the lighter vessel through the canal, while the goods traverse Panama by rail before being reloaded.
+Due to the draft restrictions, some merchant container ships are forced to unload their cargo and send the lighter vessel through the canal, while the goods traverse Panama by rail before being reloaded.

+"Right now I see that the situation is manageable, but we do have to show the industry that we are taking definitive steps to address the water problem," former canal administrator Jorge Quijano told AFP on Friday.

+"That for me is key, because otherwise we will be out of this business."

 © 2023 AFP